hats-np/avis-imgv/README.md

 Take a look at the `install.sh` script.
 Works in most systems but might need to be adapted.
 It's still in a rudimentary state and untested in most systems.
 Linux only for now.

+## Import Library

+You can import your image library with `avis-imgv --import <path>`.
+Images are also imported every time you open a new directory.
+This will allow you to search your images using their exif data.

 ## Color Management